 - Swollen lymph nodes

-Other recommended tests include:
+Other tests used in diagnosing Kawasaki Disease include:

 Lab tests.
 Blood and urine samples are taken to check for signs of inflammation.
 These are also used to help rule out other health problems.